kai-nevins/PowerShell-Cheat-Sheet/README.md

 =========

+## Assignments
+This is a basic synopsis of which assignments used which commands, as well as a small blurb of information pertaining to what was taught for each week.

 ## Week 3 - Pipeline
 Running multiple commands in a "pipeline" ( | ) causes the output of each command to be passed to the next, running each in sequence.
 It's important to know that any commands placed in parenthesis runs first, and can contain their own pipelines.